AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/wllfm2025/index.md

 - Dr. Linsey Pang (Salesforce, USA)
 - Dr. Lorenz Sparrenberg (University of Bonn, Germany)

+This workshop has been partially funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence.

 ## Program Committee

 - Farizeh Aldabbas,	Fraunhofer IAIS, Germany